 2. Middle Class Hegemony

-With this denial of the very existence of the working class, the history of its struggles and the cultures it formed, has come the ever changing euphemisms of the so-called ‘failure’ to become middle class from our political leaders: ‘the weak’ (Tony Blair), ‘the People’ (Alastair Campbell), ‘ordinary people’ (David Cameron), ‘hard-working families’ (George Osborne), ‘the just getting by’ (Theresa May), and, of course, ‘the many’ (Jeremy Corbyn) – not to mention the new divisions instigated by the Great British Class Survey.
+With this denial of the very existence of the working class, including the history of its struggles and the cultures it formed, has come the ever changing euphemisms of the so-called ‘failure’ to become middle class from our political leaders: ‘the weak’ (Tony Blair), ‘the People’ (Alastair Campbell), ‘ordinary people’ (David Cameron), ‘hard-working families’ (George Osborne), ‘the just getting by’ (Theresa May), and, of course, ‘the many’ (Jeremy Corbyn) – not to mention the new divisions instigated by the Great British Class Survey.
 In all these circumlocutions there is the common refusal even to mention class as an economic relationship, let alone acknowledge the existence of a working class that might challenge the ruling idea of its non-existence.
 150 years ago Karl Marx laid the heaviest burden of history on the working class when he wrote: ‘The working class is revolutionary or it is nothing.’
-Unfortunately, unlike our French, or Russian, or German, or Spanish comrades, the British working class has never been revolutionary – too enthralled to our royal families, too stupefied by religion, too eager to take the king’s shilling, too ready to join the police, too dispossessed by the owners of our labour, too enslaved by our rulers, too brutalised by our masters, too ready to lick the hand that steals from us.
-But for some time now, and certainly since the Miners Strike of 1984-85, the UK working class – as a class, which means as a force capable of bringing about economic, political and social change – has been nothing.
+Unfortunately, unlike our French, or Russian, or German, or Spanish comrades, even the most rebellious manifestations of the British working class have never been revolutionary – too enthralled to our royal families, too stupefied by religion, too eager to take the king’s shilling, too ready to join the police, too dispossessed by the owners of our labour, too enslaved by our rulers, too brutalised by our lords and masters, too ready to lick the hand that steals from us.
+But for some time now, and certainly since the Miners Strike of 1984-85, the UK working class – as a class, which means: as a force capable of bringing about economic, political and social change – has been nothing.

 3. Cultural Capital

 So what – if it isn’t our tastes and accents – is class?
-Despite the evidence of the relation between a private education or attendance at Oxbridge and membership of the so-called ‘elite’ of British society, education on its own doesn’t separate the classes, with Etonians running the civil service, law courts and armed forces, the grammar school boys filling the seats in parliament, academia and the media, and the comprehensive kids doing all the dirty work.
+Despite the evidence of the relation between a private education or attendance at Oxbridge and membership of the so-called ‘elite’ of British society, education on its own doesn’t separate the classes, with Old Etonians running the civil service, law courts and armed forces, the grammar school boys filling the seats in parliament, academia and the media, and the comprehensive kids doing all the dirty work.
 This in itself is a cherished idea of the middle classes, who place such value on their access to and possession of ‘an’ education.
-But while education can be one route to becoming, for example, middle class, in that it gives me what sociologists call ‘cultural capital’, to be middle class or working class or any other class in the UK today is an economic relation to capitalism, not a cultural or social one, which merely form out identity.
+But while education can be one route to becoming, for example, middle class, in that it gives me what sociologists call ‘cultural capital’, to be middle class or working class or any other class in the UK today is an economic relation to capitalism, not a cultural or social one, which merely form our identity.
 I can use my acquired education to become, for example, an architect – which is to say, part of what the Great British Class Survey calls the ‘technical middle class’, with an average household income of £38,000 per annum, and to which an estimated 6 per cent of us belong.
 But in doing so I won’t earn more than, say, an account director who has a 1-year diploma in business studies from a former polytechnic, works for an IT firm in Slough and makes £45,000 per year, apparently making her a member of the ‘established middle class’.
-And my relation to my landlord – who may have had no education further than GCSEs but started work in a car dealership at 18, set up in his own business at 25 and now, in his mid-30s, has invested his profits in a property portfolio – is one of worker to capitalist; which is to say, he extracts the surplus value of my labour in rent, whereas I am dependent solely upon my labour to pay that rent.
+And my relation to my landlord – who may have had no education further than GCSEs but started work in a car dealership at 18, set up in his own business at 25 and now, in his mid-30s, has invested his profits in a property portfolio – is one of worker to capitalist, in that he extracts the surplus value of my labour in rent on his investments, whereas I am dependent solely upon my labour to pay that rent.

 Of course – ‘of course’ to those who have to earn the money to pay for the training to become one – because the pay is so low and housing costs are so high, most architects in the UK these days can only choose to become one because they’ve inherited a house or the money to buy one from their parents, or what the politicians call ‘the bank of mum and dad’; but this makes them middle class by inheritance, not through their education.
 Being able to decline Latin verbs or recognising Mozart on the radio and all those other supposed ‘signs’ of a middle-class education mean nothing when my landlord raises my rent or decides to sell the property for a profit.
 Class isn’t cultural or social ‘capital’, but an economic relation to the structure of a given society at a particular moment in history.
 My education may improve my ability to become a member of the technical middle class, and with the right accent and school tie and an MA from Oxbridge my children might become a member of the established middle class; but by themselves, without the capital accumulation required, these won’t make myself or my children members of either.